sufiyan-syed0921/market-validation-fsy/README.md

 For more detailed information on the analysis plan and data processing, please review this code file and readme:
 [Product Review Data Processing & Analysis](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/product_reviews)

-### Survey
+### *Survey*
 Surveyed approximately 300 yoke users on the r/flightsim subreddit using Qualtrics​.
 Users who took the survey were entered into a raffle for a $100 Steam gift card​.

-Responses were filtered out of the final analysis for 2 key reasons:
+Responses were removed to form the final analysis sample for two key reasons:
 - **Yoke Ownership:**
 Users who do not own a flight yoke, or those who quit the survey after indicating yoke ownership, were removed.
 - **Inconconsitent Location Responses:**